Nibb31/qwerty-fr/README.md

 [![Keyboard layout screenshot](qwerty-fr-keymap.png)](https://qwerty-fr.org)

-👉 This is a fork of the [qwerty-fr](https://qwerty-fr.org) that is designed to be better suited to Frenchand is easier to learn because the Alt-Gr key corresponds to the most popular diacritic in French instead of grave accents when they are less common.
+👉 This is a fork of the [qwerty-fr](https://qwerty-fr.org) that is designed to be better suited to French and is easier to learn because the Alt-Gr key corresponds to the most popular diacritic in French instead of systematically mapping to grave accents when those are less common in (on i or o).

 ## 💭 Why?